-- type and size of unit needed and selected by the family (e.g. general occupancy building, accessible or non-accessible unit, number of bedrooms); - b. applicant preference or priority, if any; and - c. date and time the application is received. - 2.
-CMHA will determine eligibility for the program.
+- type and size of unit needed and selected by the family (e.g. general occupancy building, accessible or non-accessible unit, number of bedrooms); - b. applicant preference or priority, if any; and - date and time the application is received. - 2.
+CMHA- will determine eligibility for the program.
 Applicants will retain their position on the site wait list selected until they reach the top of that list. - 3.
 CMHA will maintain its waiting list in the form that records the type and size of unit needed, each applicant's priority/preference status and the date and time of application.
 All current applicants will be given an opportunity to select the communities where they would accept a unit offer.
 If the eligible applicant rejects the initial unit offer, from their wait list selection, they will be removed from the wait list of that site, but allowed to remain on the other wait lists.
 Should the eligible applicant fail to accept the unit offers from their selected wait list(s), then, their application will be withdrawn in its entirety, and the applicant must reapply for housing.
 All applicants will be informed of the length of each list and may change their site selection as needed. - 4.
+When units become available for applicants on the site-based wait list, a group of applicants will be "Selected" or "Pulled" from the wait list in the determined sequence (date and time) and subject to income targeting requirements.
+The selected applicants will be contacted to complete the Interview and Verification process to determine their eligibility for the program.
+The applicant will remain in the Selected Pull batch/grouping for purposes of qualification and unit offer(s). - 5.
 In the event there are no eligible applicants on the site based waiting list with a vacancy, the site may offer the unit to the next eligible applicant.
-15